Scalingo/documentation/_posts/app/2017-03-10-child-apps.md

 * my-child-app-1 (58d2a7416547b65316b6690e) - https://my-child-app-1.scalingo.io
 ```

-Here is the code of the script:
+Here is the code of the `child-app-gitlab.rb` script:

 <script src="https://gist.github.com/Soulou/2a97e6adfa232526472336ef991489a9.js"></script>